Wednesday, May 20, 2026

 "Halloween III: The Misunderstood Anthology Experiment

-Halloween III didn’t faceplant in 1982 because it was a bad movie.
+Halloween III: Season of the Witch didn’t faceplant in 1982 because it was a bad movie.
 It got curb-stomped because the title promised Michael Myers and then ghosted him like a flaky ex.
 Audiences walked in expecting The Shape doing his annual knife-and-cardio routine, and instead got a stand-alone fever dream about evil Irish capitalism, television brainwashing, and Halloween masks that basically function as tiny portable death clauses.
+Decades later, the film has risen from the ashes of its own disastrous marketing to claim its rightful place as a masterclass in atmospheric dread, demanding an examination of its severed roots, its terrifying mythology, and why its legacy transcends the slasher boom of the 1980s.

 Saturday, December 13, 2025